Flatness Guided Test-Time Adaptation for Vision-Language Models: Introduction

-Inspired by the above analysis, the paper proposes a novel \textit{Test-time Loss Landscape Adaptation} (TLLA) framework for efficient test-time adaptation of V-L models.
-Different from existing methods that typically update prompts for each test sample, TLLA leverages the relative position between the training minimum and test loss landscapes to guide the adaptation process.
-It mainly consists of two main stages: In the prompt tuning stage, the \textit{Sharpness-Aware Prompt Tuning} (SAPT) method is introduced to fine-tune the prompts with the downstream training dataset, aiming at seeking the training flat minimum.
-In the test-time stage, data augmentations are utilized to generate numerous augmented versions for each test sample, each version with its own loss landscape.
-A \textit{Sharpness-based Test Sample Selection} (STSS) method is then proposed, using a sharpness-based score to select the augmented versions that align the training flat minimum with those of the augmented loss landscapes.
-To efficiently modify the loss landscapes, TLLA avoids directly using gradient descent for altering test samples and instead changes the shape of the loss by selecting specific augmented versions of a certain test sample.
-To design an effective metric for the selection in the test-time stage, TLLA first optimizes for the smallest possible sharpness at the minima while minimizing the loss value in the prompt tuning stage.
-Since flatter minima generally indicate better model generalization than sharper ones~\cite{SharpGenelink,SharpGenelinkTwo,SharpGenelinkThree,SAM}, the minimization of sharpness not only improves model generalization but also provides a test-time criterion to measure the alignment of flat minima within the training and test loss landscapes.
+Inspired by this insight, this paper proposes a novel \textit{Flatness-Guided Adaptation} (FGA) framework, which cohesively unifies training and test-time procedures from the perspective of loss landscape geometry.
+It mainly leverages the alignment between the training minimum and test loss flat regions to guide the adaptation process (see Figure~\ref{fig:tta_12}).
+Specifically, our FGA framework consists of two synergistic stages: (1) In the prompt tuning stage, a \textit{Sharpness-Aware Prompt Tuning} (SAPT) method is utilized to fine-tune the prompts on the downstream training dataset, aiming at seeking the training flat minimum.
+Since flatter minima generally indicate better model generalization than sharper ones~\citep{SharpGenelink,SharpGenelinkTwo,SharpGenelinkThree,SAM}, the minimization of sharpness not only improves model generalization but also provides a test-time criterion to measure the alignment of flat minima within the training and test loss landscapes.
+(2) In the test-time stage, FGA leverages the geometric clue of flatness acquired via SAPT.
+For a given test sample, a \textit{Sharpness-based Test Sample Selection} (STSS) method is proposed to intelligently select its augmented views based on the sharpness score of their loss landscapes around the training flat minimum.
+This ensures that the final prediction is derived from a test-time loss landscape whose flat minima align with those identified during training.
+During this process, loss landscapes are efficiently altered through data augmentations.
+In comparison with existing TTA methods, our FGA avoids the expensive prompt parameter updates during test time, eliminating the computational overhead of adaptation and offering a more plausible adaptation strategy.
 Theoretical analysis suggests that using the sharpness-based metric will help distinguish the proximity of test samples to the training distribution.
 The closer an augmented sample is to the training distribution, the smaller its sharpness-based score is likely to be.
-Since models tend to generate more reliable results for data closer to the training distribution, TLLA significantly improves the zero-shot generalization of vision-language models.
-Extensive experiments on domain generalization~\cite{oodbenchmark} and cross-dataset~\cite{cocoop} benchmarks demonstrate the state-of-the-art performances of TLLA.
+Since models tend to generate more reliable results for data closer to the training distribution, FGA significantly improves the generalization ability of vision-language models.
+Extensive experiments on domain generalization~\citep{oodbenchmark} and cross-dataset~\citep{cocoop} benchmarks demonstrate the superior performance of FGA over prevailing TTA methods.